 Create and Modify a New File With Open Palettes in AI – #2

-In this lesson we will learn how to create new Illustrator files by using different set up options and saving FORMATS to better digitally view, print, or web share them.
-We will customize our default design palette, and also learn how to set up our page with rulers and guidelines that help us create precise drawings.
+In this lesson, you will learn how to create new Illustrator files by using different set up options and saving FORMATS to better digitally view, print, or web share them.
+You will customize your default design palette, and also learn how to set up your page with rulers and guidelines that help you create precise drawings.

 |1||Create a New File||1-6|

 MODULE 1 • Create a New File

 |1||To create a new file in Illustrator, you will click on “File” from the Application Bar/Menu Bar and select “New File” from the drop down menu.
 At the top of the new window you will click on delete from your keyboard and rename your file based off of our design project.
 For example, I will name this project “Shapes.”
 The ‘Profile’ will be set on ‘Custom,’ and the Number of ‘Artboards’ you will be working on today shall remain 1.|